Scorrpiius/Chemical-structure-detection/README.md

 ```
  $ pip install module_name (module_name being the missing module)
  ```
+# Repository layout
+- The Sample folder contains exemples of degradation pattterns to test the code
+- The file image_processing.py contains functions that modifies the images to optimize the chemical structure recognition by the DECIMER-Image-Segmentation tool.
+- The file document_processing.py executes the previous functions on every image, call the DECIMER-Image-Segmentation tool to isolates the chemical structures then call DECIMER to get the SMILES formula of each segmented image.
+- The file requirements.txt contains all the necessary libraries for the code to execute well.

 # Citations
 - For DECIMER-Segmentation: Rajan, K., Brinkhaus, H.O., Sorokina, M. et al. DECIMER-Segmentation: Automated extraction of chemical structure depictions from scientific literature.
 J Cheminform 13, 20 (2021). https://doi.org/10.1186/s13321-021-00496-1
 - For DECIMER : Rajan K, Brinkhaus HO, Agea MI, Zielesny A, Steinbeck C (2023) DECIMER.ai - An open platform for automated optical chemical structure identification, segmentation and recognition in scientific publications.
 ChemRxiv. doi: https://10.26434/chemrxiv-2023-xhcx9